pudly/schmopera-hugo/content/articles/essay-tuning-in-to-getting-ahead.md

 I like to take the metaphor further, though, so stay with me: if you're a ripe, juicy peach but you're trying to be a crisp, shiny apple... you'll do neither fruit justice.
 So the panel members looking for an apple won't see what they're looking for, and meanwhile any panel members who just adore the taste of peaches will have no idea an incredible specimen has just stepped into the room.

 This applies outside of auditions, too, of course.
-If you move through the world trying to be something or someone you&#39;re not, trying to make connections that don't honour your authentic self, you risk not connecting with the people who are your people.
+If you move through the world trying to be something or someone you're not, trying to make connections that don't honour your authentic self, you risk not connecting with the people who are your people.
 You risk not being able to make the work you are capable of making.
 You risk building a flimsy network, or no network at all.

 ## Planting seeds